MinaProtocol/mina/rfcs/0042-node-status-collection.md

 * `500 Internal Server Error` with {"error": "description of the error"} for any server error
 * `200` with {"status": "OK"}

-## Cli option to enable/disable the node status collection service
+## daemon.json config to enable/disable the node status collection service

-[cli-option]: #cli-option
+[daemon.json]: #daemon
 This service would be enabled by default.
-It can be turned off by passing the `--report-status false` flag to `mina daemon`.
-And it can be turned on again by passing `--report-status true` flag to `mina daemon`.
-Your choice of on and off would be stored in `daemon.json` file, so that it would be default behavior next time you start mina daemon.
+It can be turned off by setting the `statusReport` field in `daemon.json` file to be false (by default it is set to be true).

 ## Cloud storage